 If you would prefer the beneficiary to receive the property at an older age than allowed by your state, go back to the interview and choose to set up a child's trust instead of the UTMA.
 Using a child's trust you can provide property management up to age 35.

-Florida Has Unique UTMA Rules
+Florida and Virginia Have Unique UTMA Rules

 Here is a sample of the language that will appear in your will if you choose to use UTMA for property management:

 If you want to explain the choices you make in your will, we suggest that you do so in a letter that you attach to the will rather than in the will itself.
 This avoids any chance that you will accidentally add confusing or conflicting language to your legal document.
 A letter to survivors is a good, informal way to share the thoughts and reasons behind your decisions.
-If you want to write one, at the end of the will interview we offer guidance and examples to help you along.
+If you want to write one, at the end of the will interview, we offer guidance and examples to help you along.